dschwoerer/xemc3/docs/introduction.rst

 Reading the output
 ------------------

+``xemc3`` assumes that all files are called the way that also EMC3 is expecting them to be named.
+If you use different names, ensure that the files are linked to the EMC3 names, before loading the files with ``xemc3``.

 Once the simulation is sufficiently converged, further analysis can start.
 For this ``xemc3`` allows to read in all the files, and store the data as a netcdf file.
-This has the advantage that successive reads are very fast, and is especially convienent if the data is stored in the netcdf file after running the simulation.
-There is a command line version, that can be conviniently called from shell, `xemc3-to-netcdf
+This has the advantage that successive reads are very fast, and is especially convenient if the data is stored in the netcdf file after running the simulation.
+There is a command line version, that can be conveniently called from shell, `xemc3-to-netcdf
 <cli.html#xemc3-to-netcdf---cli-interface>`_ that is roughly equivalent to the
-folling python snippet:
+following python snippet:

 .. code-block:: python